Speech-Language Resources for Education Professionals

-All the graphic organizers have clear instructions on how best to use them, and
+The graphic organizers have clear instructions on how best to use them, and

 there are clear demonstrations of the clinician using the graphic organizers with students.

 Also, please sign up for the Language Dispatch newsletter.
-The newsletter provides essential monthly language intervention tips, techniques and information.
+The newsletter provides essential language intervention tips, techniques and information.

-The information provided in the monthly newsletters is ideally suited to be used by speech-language pathologists, teachers and parents of students with language difficulty.
+The information provided in the newsletters is ideally suited to be used by speech-language pathologists, teachers and parents of students with language difficulty.